-With ASU ranked the No. 1 Most Innovative University in the United States by U.S. News and World Report, ASU Law is proud to offer an extensive Intellectual Property Law program for students working towards a Juris Doctor (JD), Master of Laws (LLM), and/or Master of Legal Studies (MLS) degree.
-The IP Law program includes offerings in patent law, trademark law, copyright law, trade secret law, as well as IP law and society.
+With ASU ranked the No. 1 Most Innovative University by U.S. News and World Report, ASU Law is proud to offer an extensive intellectual property law program for students working towards a Juris Doctor (JD), Master of Laws (LLM), and/or Master of Legal Studies (MLS) degree.
+The IP law program includes offerings in patent law, trademark law, copyright law, trade secret law, as well as IP law and society.
 Our students have unparalleled access to outstanding faculty and professional opportunities through innovative partnerships to build the foundation for a successful career.

 Read the announcement featured on ASU News here.